SeekDaSky/Sok/README.md

  Sok is not feature complete and is getting more and more stable.
 It is not advised to use Sok in production without a proper testing.
 Performances are decent but the suspending model implies a lot of register/unregister to the inner `Selector` which can lead to slow downs if doing intensive `read` calls.
 To address this problem and allow the use of Sok on latency-critical code, I will implement an "event-based" class that will work a bit like what `Node.js` have in its `Net` package.

-The event paradigm will allow fewer registrations, better memory consumption at the price of raw bandwidth and code clarity compared to the suspending version.
+The event paradigm will allow fewer registrations and a better memory consumption at the price of a diminished raw bandwidth and code clarity compared to the suspending version.

 I also plan to use the latest `Multiplatform`gradle plugin and `Kotlin DSL`but I want to wait for other projects to do so to see how this new plugin integrates with the current publishing flow.